jeremyckahn/bezierizer/README.md

 `Bezierizer` instance's `$el` (which is the widget that is injected into the container element).

-Bezierizer can be loaded as an [AMD module](https://github.com/amdjs/amdjs-api/wiki/AMD).
+Bezierizer must be loaded as an [AMD module](https://github.com/amdjs/amdjs-api/wiki/AMD).